citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorAzureConnectionDetailRequestModel.md

 `func (o *HypervisorAzureConnectionDetailRequestModel) UnsetAddress()`

 UnsetAddress ensures that no value is present for Address, not even an explicit nil
+### GetCustomProperties

+`func (o *HypervisorAzureConnectionDetailRequestModel) GetCustomProperties() string`

+GetCustomProperties returns the CustomProperties field if non-nil, zero value otherwise.

+### GetCustomPropertiesOk

+`func (o *HypervisorAzureConnectionDetailRequestModel) GetCustomPropertiesOk() (*string, bool)`

+GetCustomPropertiesOk returns a tuple with the CustomProperties field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomProperties

+`func (o *HypervisorAzureConnectionDetailRequestModel) SetCustomProperties(v string)`

+SetCustomProperties sets CustomProperties field to given value.

+### HasCustomProperties

+`func (o *HypervisorAzureConnectionDetailRequestModel) HasCustomProperties() bool`

+HasCustomProperties returns a boolean if a field has been set.

+### SetCustomPropertiesNil

+`func (o *HypervisorAzureConnectionDetailRequestModel) SetCustomPropertiesNil(b bool)`

+ SetCustomPropertiesNil sets the value for CustomProperties to be an explicit nil

+### UnsetCustomProperties
+`func (o *HypervisorAzureConnectionDetailRequestModel) UnsetCustomProperties()`

+UnsetCustomProperties ensures that no value is present for CustomProperties, not even an explicit nil
 ### GetApplicationId

 `func (o *HypervisorAzureConnectionDetailRequestModel) GetApplicationId() string`